bjudson/topsy/README.md

 use cases are methods of a class that is instantiated with a storage adapter, allowing us to decouple them from the Django ORM.

-The views are responsible for passing user data to use cases and returning the result of the use case to the user (or returning an error).
+The views are responsible for passing user input to use cases and returning the result of the use case to the user (or returning an error).
 No business logic code is stored in Django views or models, thus decoupling all domain code from the framework, and from any knowledge of the storage and HTTP layers.

-What this means is that the project does not use a lot of Django extras that couple different layers of the app (eg ModelForm class, which couples HTML forms to models).
+What this means is that the project does not use a lot of Django extras that couple different layers of the app (eg ModelForm class, which couples HTML forms to Django models).
 It also means that as a developer, you will have a lot more flexibility. [examples]

 Inspiration for this project: